marijnh/Eloquent-JavaScript/06_object.md

 {{figure {url: "img/chapter_picture_6.jpg", alt: "Illustration of a rabbit next to its prototype, a schematic representation of a rabbit", chapter: framed}}}

-[Chapter ?](data) introduced JavaScript's objects, as containers that hold other data.
+[Chapter ?](data) introduced JavaScript's objects as containers that hold other data.

-In programming culture, we have a thing called _((object-oriented programming))_, a set of techniques that use objects as the central principle of program organization.
+In programming culture, _((object-oriented programming))_ is a set of techniques that use objects as the central principle of program organization.
 Though no one really agrees on its precise definition, object-oriented programming has shaped the design of many programming languages, including JavaScript.
 This chapter describes the way these ideas can be applied in JavaScript.

 ## Abstract Data Types